Mateusz-Dera/ROCm-AI-Installer/README.md

 > [!Caution]
 > If you update, back up your settings and models.
 Reinstallation deletes the previous directories.

 1\.
+If it is not installed install Python 3.12

+2\.
 Add the user to the required groups.
 ```bash
 sudo usermod -a -G render,video $LOGNAME
 ```
-2\.
+3\.
 Reboot
 ```bash
 sudo reboot
 ```
-3\.
+4\.
 Clone repository
 ```bash
 git clone https://github.com/Mateusz-Dera/ROCm-AI-Installer.git
 ```
-4\.
+5\.
 Run installer
 ```bash
 bash ./install.sh
 ```
-5\.
+6\.
 Select installation path.

-6\.
+7\.
 Select ROCm installation if you are upgrading or running the script for the first time.

-7\.
+8\.
 Install selected interfaces

-8\.
+9\.
 Go to the installation path with the selected interface and run:
 ```bash
 ./run.sh
 ```